 Where there is a fixed fee we require payment in advance unless otherwise agreed within your letter of engagement e.g. probate where we will normally deduct our fees and disbursements as soon as we hold client funds.
 Otherwise, all interim and final invoices must be paid within 14 days.
 Time is of the essence and, if our payment terms are not met, (a) interest will be charged on a daily basis at 1% per month or part (b) we may suspend all further work or terminate our instructions altogether.
 We are entitled to require you to make a payment to us on account of our fees at any time at our absolute discretion as a condition of continuing to work on your matter and, in contentious cases involving courts, tribunals, mediation or arbitration we will require you to pay our fees and disbursements for preparing for and attending any of these in advance and in full.
-Payment may be made by any major card subject to a surcharge of 2.5% for higher charging credit cards.
-Debit card: no extra charge.
+Payment may be made by most major cards.

 14. RECOVERY OF LEGAL COSTS FROM OR BY ANOTHER PARTY TO A COURT CASE

 You may be entitled to reimbursement of your legal costs from another person.
 If so, it is important that you understand that the other person may not be required to pay all of the fees and disbursements which you incur with us.
 You have to pay our fees and disbursements in the first place and any amounts which can be recovered will be by way of full or partial reimbursement of them.
 You will also be obliged to pay our fees and disbursements for seeking to recover any legal costs that the court orders another party to pay to you.
 The other person will not be liable to pay the VAT element of your legal costs if you are able to recover the VAT yourself.